Artan Latifi

-Artan Isa Latifi (born 5 April 1983) is a Kosovo Albanian professional football coach and former player who is the current goalkeeping coach of London Soccer School.
+Artan Isa Latifi (born 5 April 1983) is a Kosovar professional football coach and former player who is the current goalkeeping coach of London Soccer School.

 Club career

 Drita and KEK

 In 1996 Latifi began his career at Drita as a 13-year-old cadet and later joined the junior and senior team.
-In 2004, he was transferred to Football Superleague of Kosovo side KEK.
+In 2004, he was transferred to Kosovo Superleague side KEK.

 Hysi and Besiana

 In 2006 Latifi joined Football Superleague of Kosovo side Hysi, where he stayed for three years.
 In 2009, he joined First Football League of Kosovo side Besiana, on a one-year contract.

 Return to Drita

 In 2010 Latifi returned to Football Superleague of Kosovo side Drita, where he became the squad captain.

 Retirement

 On 10 March 2017 Latifi announced the retirement via a status on their official Facebook account, that he would retire at the end of 2016–17 season with the reason being to spend time with his family.